bertybuttface/youtube-lounge-rs/README.md

 }
 ```

-Sessions provide a more reliable way to track playback state and maintain continuity between events, especially useful for multi-device setups or applications that need to maintain playback history.
+Sessions provide a more reliable way to track playback state and maintain continuity between events, especially useful for applications that need to maintain playback state and history information.
+The session is updated automatically as events arrive from the device.

 #### Debug Mode